seojuice

 Frequently Asked Questions

-Is LCP a direct ranking factor or just a UX metric?
+Is LCP a direct Google ranking factor?

 Methodology